 Using Grinder Bit To Make Holes

-- If you already have a grinder you can simply add an extra drilling bit for it and get going for a few bucks.
+- If you already have a grinder you can simply add an extra drilling bit for it and get going fairly cheaply.

-- If you’re interested in engraving your stained glasswork, or want smaller holes for hanging your panels invisibly, then either a Dremel or a flexible drill is for you.
+- If you’re interested in engraving your stained glasswork or want smaller holes for hanging your panels invisibly, then either a Dremel or a flexible drill is the way to go.

 The most crucial thing to remember when learning about drilling holes safely and without breakage is that you need water.
 It acts as a coolant and stops the glass from over-heating and cracking.